 1.1.S.100 Surrogacy arrangement

-A birth mother who relinquishes a child born out of a surrogacy arrangement may be eligible to receive PLP for up to 18 weeks for the purpose of maternal recovery.
-The mother can receive a PPL period up to 12 weeks and 30 flexible PPL days which must be taken within 18 weeks of the date of birth.
+A birth mother who relinquishes a child born out of a surrogacy arrangement may be eligible to receive PLP for up to 20 weeks for the purpose of maternal recovery, which must be taken within 20 weeks of the date of birth.

-A person who is the primary carer of a child born because of a surrogacy arrangement may be able to claim PLP if:
+A person who is a gaining parent of a child born because of a surrogacy arrangement may be able to claim PLP if:

 - the child is in the care of the person and has been, or is likely to be, in that care for a continuous period of at least 26 weeks